lang-talk/meetups/proposals.md

 - Optimize for speed and safety in Common Lisp through Gradual typing `🔧 in the works`
 - Let's oxidize the code `🛠 open to collab` (Artify)
-- Write Yourself a Prolog in 20 minutes `🔧 in the works`
+- Write Yourself a Prolog in 20 Minutes `🔧 in the works`

 ## 🫳 Free to Claim: